waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 Now, the snapshot pointed to by C3' is exactly the same as the one that was pointed to by C5 in the merge example.
 There is no difference in the end product of the integration, but rebasing makes for a cleaner history.
 If you examine the log of a rebased branch, it looks like a linear history: it appears that all the work happened in series, even when it originally happened in parallel.

-Often, you’ll do this to make sure your commits apply cleanly on a remote branch — perhaps in a project to which you’re trying to contribute but that you don’t maintain.
-In this case, you’d do your work in a branch and then rebase your work onto `origin/master` when you were ready to submit your patches to the main project.
-That way, the maintainer doesn’t have to do any integration work — just a fast-forward or a clean apply.
+Often, youï¿½ll do this to make sure your commits apply cleanly on a remote branch ï¿½ perhaps in a project to which youï¿½re trying to contribute but that you donï¿½t maintain.
+In this case, youï¿½d do your work in a branch and then rebase your work onto `origin/master` when you were ready to submit your patches to the main project.
+That way, the maintainer doesnï¿½t have to do any integration work ï¿½ just a fast-forward or a clean apply.

-Note that the snapshot pointed to by the final commit you end up with, whether it’s the last of the rebased commits for a rebase or the final merge commit after a merge, is the same snapshot — it’s only the history that is different.
+Note that the snapshot pointed to by the final commit you end up with, whether itï¿½s the last of the rebased commits for a rebase or the final merge commit after a merge, is the same snapshot ï¿½ itï¿½s only the history that is different.
 Rebasing replays changes from one line of work onto another in the order they were introduced, whereas merging takes the endpoints and merges them together.

 ### More Interesting Rebases ###